cailirl980519/weather-api/README.md

 HOW TO USE
 ------------
 Open weather.py
-$ Choose one: (Enter number)
 1. Search weather
 * Enter a city name will show weather information of the city.
 2. History record
 * It will show history search record
-NOTE:When reopen weather.py, the table of the schema will clear and refresh.
+* NOTE:When reopen weather.py, the table of the schema will clear and refresh.